unica-mlsec/mlsec-phd/index.md

 An ability to design and evaluate robust machine learning models with Python and test them on benchmark data sets.

 **Class schedule/Course Outline (20 hours, 2 CFU)**
 1. Introduction to Machine Learning Security: Threat Models and Attacks - Sept.
-6, 10-13, room M
+13, 15-18
 2. Evasion attacks and countermeasures - Sept.
-7, 10-13, room M
+14, 10-13
 3. Practical session with Python - Sept.
-13, 15-18, multifunctional laboratory
+15, 10-13
-4. Poisoning attacks and countermeasures - Sept.
-14, 10-13, room M
+4. Poisoning attacks and countermeasures - Sept., 20, 10-13
-5. Backdoor poisoning, privacy-related threats, and defenses - Sept.
-15, 10-13, room M
+5. Backdoor poisoning, privacy-related threats, and defenses - Sept., 21, 10-13
-6. Practical session with Python - Sept., 20, 10-13, multifunctional laboratory
+6. Practical session with Python - Sept.
+22, 10-13
 7. Written exam - Sept.
-22, 10-13, multifunctional laboratory
+27, 10-13